 Siegmeier of Catarina is probably the most popular character in the game due to his funny-looking armor, very laid-back attitude, and friendly demeanor.

 Solaire of Astora qualifies as well.
 His ceaseless desire to find his personal "sun" as well as his ability to help you in a number of difficult fights up to and including the Final Boss have made him pretty popular.
 He's even gotten himself the nickname of Brolaire.

-Don't forget Priscilla, who despite having only half a dozen lines and is rather difficult to reach in the first place, is very popular with the fanbase.
+Priscilla, who despite having only half a dozen lines and difficult to reach in the first place, is very popular with the fanbase.

-Shooting the Hellkite Drake (the red dragon in the Undead Parish/Burg) in the right spot causes him to jump off his perch and fall down the bridge.
+Shooting the Hellkite Dragon (the red drake in the Undead Parish/Burg) in the right spot causes it to jump off its perch and fall down the bridge.
 Apparently that counts as a Bottomless Pit, so he ends up killing himself and gives you 10,000 souls.

 The Bottomless Box glitch.
 Which allows you to dupe as many items as you want from an existing character onto a new character.
 There are some things you can't put in the box, and thus cannot dupe (spells, keys), but giving a new character a +5 Lightning Weapon, a fully upgraded armor set, any rings you want and a +5 Ascended Pyromancy Flame will make your character a weapon of mass destruction.
 Fans of the glitch state that it makes alts much easier and more fun since you can start off with the build you want, rather than have to wait until near the end of the game to pick up some item that happens to be in one of the final levels.
 Those that dislike the glitch state that it allows for much easier low level griefing and it's cheating.
 It was patched as of Update 1.06, so it's a moot point either way.